devararendy/cv-portfolio/README.md

 ### **Senior R&D Engineer (Team Leader)**
 **Ishaan Informatics Pte.
 Ltd.** | 📍 Jakarta, Indonesia
 *Sept 2017 – Jul 2020*
+- Led a team of 6 engineers to develop airline electronics
-- Designed and prototyped new electronic products for airline projects, including PCB design and layout.
+- Designed and prototyped new electronic products for airline projects, such as eTag (Electronic Baggage Tag), BLE Beacon, ePass (Electronic Boarding Pass), including PCB design and layout.
 - Implemented RESTful APIs for interfacing hardware with mobile apps and backends.
 - Conducted thorough testing using oscilloscopes, DMMs, and antenna analyzers.